groundlight/video-annotator/README.md

 # Video Annotator

+The Video Annotator allows you to efficiently extract images from videos and send them to Groundlight for annotation and training.
+Video Annotator uses clustering to find a diverse set of images that will train your Groundlight detector to a high confidence level with minimal annotation effort.

 ## Annotating a video

 After you set up your environment (see below), you can run the following commands to build a CV model and annotate a video.
 Everything is stored in your project directory, so you can pick up where you left off.